Malaga prepares itself all year to host its August fair known as Feria de Malaga, one of the most popular and colourful fairs in Andalusia.

 Expect high temperatures so get useful clothes and a hat, it is common to see people drinking and dancing on the streets.

 How to dress during the feria?

 During the feria you will see the typical Andalusian folkloric dress, worn especially by ladies and young girls.
-Most often seen and traditionally custom is the flamenco dress.
-It is brightly coloured, fitted to the body, with frills as well as mantillas and accessories to match, essential to complete the fiesta outfit.
-The boys who choose to dress typically usually opt to dress as the young Andalusian gentleman whose suit consists of fitted black trousers, braces over a white shirt and finally, to complement the suit, a black wide-brimmed hat.
+Most often seen and traditionally custom is the flamenco dress; it is brightly coloured, fitted to the body, with frills as well as accessories to match, essential to complete outfit.
+The boys who choose to dress typically usually opt to dress as the young Andalusian gentleman; this suit consists of fitted black trousers, braces over a white shirt and finally, to complement the suit, a black wide-brimmed hat.

 WARNING: Unfortunately like at any other crowded place on the world, please pay attention to your personal belongings.
 Thieves could take advantage for picking your purse without you noticing in crowded places.

 How to get to feria de Malaga?
 By train, bus or using a car?